All Episodes

 So here's Clinton.

-He's walking through the casino where wherever he's walking through, the cause some idiot standing right behind him is going to say in a loud enough voice.
+He's walking through the casino where wherever he's walking through the caucus, some idiot standing right behind him is going to say in a loud enough voice, hey, your job at the union, you vote for Hillary and your job's endangered.

-Somebody's gonna say that with Clinton right there.
+Somebody's going to say that with Clinton right there.

 I just don't buy it, folks.